substantic/rain/docs/guide/args.rst

   * Rain is installed in the same directory as on the machine from which that ``rain run`` is executed.

+**-S**
+  Serves for reserving a CPU on server node.
+If remote worker detects that it is running on the same machine as server then it is executed with ``--cpus=-1``.

+  The detection is based on checking if the server PID exists on the remote machine and program name is "rain".

 **--listen=(PORT|ADDRESS|ADDRESS:PORT)**
   Set listening address of server.
 Default is 0.0.0.0:7210.